Ancient Artifax Galleries

 317 AD - 420 AD

 A rare Eastern Jin Dynasty tomb figure.
 He wears thick clothing and a head covering as is typical of the type.
 Arms are across the chest with hands tucked into the sleeves.
 A pleasant smile on his face.
-Condition is near choice.
 Completely covered in white pigment.
-Remarkably, much of the original (cold-painted) pigment remains.
-Considerable earthen deposits as would be expected.
-Some small dings and scrapes, but completely intact, never broken.
-No repairs of any kind.
-A simple custom metal display stand is included.
+Much of the original (cold-painted) pigment remains along with earthen deposits.
+Condition is very good.
+The front of the right foot has been reattached (glued), otherwise intact.
+Some scrapes and dings, light surface wear and minor pigment loss.
+The figure will stand on its own, but for added stability, a simple custom metal display stand is included.
 A fine example.

 Approx. 9" tall